 - Getting an assessment - planning your support, managing your personal budget and recruiting a personal assistant.

 - Becoming a personal assistant - what's involved and how we can support you.

-Below you can listen to the experiences of some of our services users who have a personal budget.
-You can hear firsthand how their services have changed the way they live.
+Below you can listen to the experiences of some of our service users who have a personal budget.
+You can hear first hand how their services have changed the way they live.